4realDev/miro-app-sticky-notes-scanner-printer-matrix/README.md

 ---

 **"Debug" Checkbox:**
-When enabled, the Sticky Note Scanner App will create a separate folder on the server named miro-timeframe-snapshots, which stores all debug data from every scanned image.
+When enabled, the Sticky Note Scanner App will create a separate folder on the server named `miro-timeframe-snapshots`, which stores all debug data from every scanned image.
 The debug data includes:
 - the original image
 - the cropped sticky note png images named `cropped_image_x.png`
 - the google cloud vision api OCR text detection named `_debug_all_texts_scan.png`